bnoguchi/mongoose-auth/README.md

 your view, so you do not have to pass `req` as a local to your view:

 - `everyauth.loggedIn` - a Boolean getter that tells you if the request is by a logged in user
+- `everyauth.user` - the mongoose User document associated with the session
 - `everyauth.facebook` - The is equivalent to what is stored at `req.session.auth.facebook`,
   so you can do things like ...
 - `everyauth.facebook.user` - returns the user json provided from the OAuth provider.